Arjun Kannan product / systems / signal

 7%

-Higher renewals and rent after getting closer to what residents were saying and acting on it earlier.
+Higher renewals and rent from listening to what residents were saying and acting on it sooner.

 Climb Credit